Student Dependent F-2/J-2 Visa

 NOTE: To invite other relatives or friends to visit you (e.g. a parent, sibling, cousin, or friend), please read our page on Inviting Family to Visit.

-Once ISSS has prepared an F-2 I-20/J-2 DS-2019, there are two separate ways for a dependent spouse or child to apply for F-2/J-2 status:
+There are two separate ways for a dependent spouse or child to apply for F-2/J-2 visa status:

-1. apply for F-2/J-2 outside of the U.S. at a U.S. Consulate or
+1. apply for F-2/J-2 outside of the U.S. at a U.S. Consulate, or

 2. change from their current visa status within the United States to F-2/J-2 visa status.

-APPLYING FOR DEPENDENT VISA ABROAD
+APPLYING FOR F-2/J-2 DEPENDENT VISA ABROAD

 DEPENDENTS CURRENTLY OUTSIDE THE U.S.